 1. Volkswagen Type 20

-I bet you weren’t expecting this to come up first now, were you?
-We’ve all spent a lot of time either drooling or fuming over the new VW Buzz which will soon be hitting a dusty highway or bustling city near you, but while we’ve been getting to grips with the new evolution of the world’s most iconic brand, something else has been lurking in the background.
+Look, we’ve all spent a lot of time drooling (or fuming) over the new VW Buzz, which will soon be hitting a dusty highway or bustling city near you.
+But while we’ve been getting to grips with the new evolution of the world’s most iconic brand, something else has been lurking in the background.

 Speaking of looks, the inside of this camper conversion has had a major uplift too.
-You’ll find futuristic and psychedelic looking fixtures and fittings in both the cab and the living area, paying homage to both the new modern elements that help to keep this machine nice and green and the far-out vibes from the summer of love that made this camper what it is today.
+You’ll find futuristic and psychedelic fixtures and fittings in both the cab and the living area.
+This is a nice way of paying homage to both the new modern elements that help to keep this machine nice and green; and the far-out vibes from the summer of love that made this camper what it is today.

 2. Fiat Ducato

 For starters, you can say goodbye to the notion of electric campervans only being able to travel to the local shop before running out our juice.
-The batteries in this beast are expected to produce somewhere between 130 and 230 miles (around 220 to 360 km) per charge depending on the model that you choose.
-That’s some serious ground that you’ll be able to cover, and with electric car charging points in so many places these days, you don’t need to worry about carrying the worlds largest and best power banks around with you to keep your motor running.
+The batteries in this beast produce somewhere between 130 and 230 miles (around 220 to 360km) per charge, depending on the model you choose.
+With electric car charging points in so many places these days, you’ll be able to cover some serious ground.

 3. Nissan Pop-Top Electric Campervans

 Weekend warriors around the world rejoice!
-These Nissan Electric Pop Tops, otherwise known as the NV200 and the NV300, are the perfect day vehicles for a trip to the beach with the family or an overnight stay in your favourite forest location.
+These Nissan Electric Pop Tops, otherwise known as the NV200 and the NV300, are the perfect vehicles for a day trip to the beach with the family, or an overnight stay in your favourite forest location.